Fresh corn, bi-color shown here, is stripped from the cob, then fried in bacon drippings and butter, and finished with a little cream.

 I know I have my own quirks about things too - like getting all up in arms about people calling sandwiches or subs po'boys when they aren't po'boys!
 But...
 I do always try to impart to others here on my blog that they really ought to make things their own when it comes down to the way they prepare food.
 Yes.
 Including with my recipes.
 Most of us do things the way that our mamas did things and for us, that is the right way.
 Don't give you no right to try and tell others what they do is wrong, when they probably do it the way their mamas did!

-By the way you don't need a special tool for shearing the corn off a cob, just follow my tip and clean if off easy and keep all of the corn kernels contained and off of the countertop and floor!
+By the way, I love the newer tools (#ad) for shearing the corn off a cob, though you can just follow my tip and clean if off easy and keep all of the corn kernels contained and off of the countertop and floor!
 In this recipe, you'll only want to shear off the tops of the kernels, so that you can then scrape the pulp and the corn milk off.

 Though it's not quite the same, well-drained canned or frozen corn may also be substituted in this recipe - 3/4 cup of kernels is roughly equal to 1 average ear.